wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * <a target="_blank" href="https://learn.hashicorp.com/tutorials/nomad/hashicorp-enterprise-license?in=vault/enterprise">enterprise software license keys</a>
    <br /><br />

-Vault provides the mechanisms to implement the "Zero Trust" security infrastructure:
+Vault provides the mechanisms to implement "Zero Trust" security principles mandated in US federal government:
-   *
+1. Replace perimeter-based security referencing static IP addresses with dynamic <strong>identity-based security</strong>
+1. <strong>Authenticate and authorize</strong> all network traffic through an identity-based approach
+1. Enable <strong>multi-factor authentication</strong> to augment protection

+1. <strong>Centrally store</strong> and protect secrets like tokens, passwords, and certificates
+1. Leverage <strong>dynamic secrets</strong> to further strengthen the organization’s security posture
+1. <strong>Encrypt</strong> everything (in transit and at rest) and make it easy to maximize product adoption

-## Multi-platform, Multi-cloud
+## Multi-platform, Multi-cloud enterprise

 Vault is designed to be deployed to all major platforms (Windows, macOS, Red Hat and Ubuntu Linux, within Docker, etc.).